Highly Flexible Asphalt Mix For Municipal Roads

 The perfect maintenance solution on a budget!

-An innovative low-cost maintenance alternative to milling and paving is finally available.
+An innovative, low-cost maintenance alternative to milling and paving is finally available.
 EverLife Flex® is a specialty asphalt mix that is cost-effective and demonstrates excellent performance.
 Using a custom-selected, highly polymer-modified asphalt binder, the finished surface resists cracking in low-temperature conditions while resisting deformation in the summer.
-EverLife Flex® uses customer-elected aggregates designed to resist rutting, reflective cracking, and fatigue cracking.
+EverLife Flex® uses customer-selected aggregates designed to resist rutting, reflective cracking, and fatigue cracking.

 This mix can be produced and applied at lower temperatures than traditional hot mix asphalt, making it the perfect solution for late-season repairs on severely distressed roads.